Xen312/Hybrid_Secure/readme.md

 ## Authentication Flow

-User signs in using Google OAuth 2.0
+1. User signs in using Google OAuth 2.0

-Server verifies the token and sets a session cookie
+2. Server verifies the token and sets a session cookie

-Client fetches user information via /me
+3. Client fetches user information via /me

-Application loads directly after successful authentication
+4. Application loads directly after successful authentication

-User identity is derived from the Google account, and no additional username selection is required.
+5. User identity is derived from the Google account, and no additional username selection is required.

 ## Messaging Architecture

-HTTP endpoints are used for loading message history
+- HTTP endpoints are used for loading message history

-WebSockets are used exclusively for real-time message delivery
+- WebSockets are used exclusively for real-time message delivery

-Message processing logic is isolated in a service layer
+- Message processing logic is isolated in a service layer

-Transport logic and business logic are strictly separated
+- Transport logic and business logic are strictly separated

-Cryptographic Model (Current Implementation)
+- Cryptographic Model (Current Implementation)

 This implementation performs cryptographic operations on the server for demonstration and audit purposes.

 ## Current Workflow

-X25519 key pairs are generated for users
+1. X25519 key pairs are generated for users

-Shared secrets are derived per chat session
+2. Shared secrets are derived per chat session

-AES-256-GCM keys are derived using HKDF
+3. AES-256-GCM keys are derived using HKDF

-Messages are encrypted before storage and logging
+4. Messages are encrypted before storage and logging

-Encrypted messages are transmitted via WebSocket
+5. Encrypted messages are transmitted via WebSocket

 ## Important Note

 This is not a true end-to-end encrypted system in its current form.
 The architecture, however, is intentionally designed to support future migration to client-side cryptography.

-Technologies Used
+## Technologies Used

-Node.js
+- Node.js

-Express
+- Express

-WebSockets (ws)
+- WebSockets (ws)

-Google OAuth 2.0
+- Google OAuth 2.0

-Google Sheets API
+- Google Sheets API

-Web Crypto / Node Crypto
+- Web Crypto / Node Crypto

-ES Modules (Frontend and Backend)
+- ES Modules (Frontend and Backend)

-Setup Instructions
+- Setup Instructions

-Clone the repository
+- Clone the repository

-Install dependencies
+- Install dependencies using `npm install`

-npm install

-Configure environment variables:
+- Configure environment variables:

-Google OAuth Client ID
+    - Google OAuth Client ID

-Google Sheets credentials
+    - Google Sheets credentials

-Start the server
+- Start the server using `node server.js`

-node server.js

-Open the application in the browser
+- Open the application in the browser

 ## Intended Use

 This project is intended for:

-Academic demonstrations
+- Academic demonstrations

-Cryptography and security seminars
+- Cryptography and security seminars

-Architecture and system design learning
+- Architecture and system design learning

-Experimental feature development
+- Experimental feature development

-It is not intended for production use without significant security hardening.
+- It is not intended for production use without significant security hardening.

-Future Work
+- Future Work

-Client-side key generation
+- Client-side key generation

-True end-to-end encryption
+- True end-to-end encryption

-Message authenticity verification
+- Message authenticity verification

-Improved session management
+- Improved session management

-Database abstraction layer
+- Database abstraction layer